Montreux Convention Regarding the Regime of the Straits: Istanbul Canal

-If it comes to fruition, the long-proposed Kanal Istanbul (Istanbul Canal) project could circumvent the Montreux Convention in the 21st century and allow greater Turkish autonomy with respect to the passage of military ships, which are limited in number, tonnage, and weaponry, from the Black Sea to the Sea of Marmara.
+If it comes to fruition, the long-proposed Istanbul Canal (Kanal Istanbul) project could, according to Turkey, circumvent the Montreux Convention in the 21st century and allow greater Turkish autonomy with respect to the passage of military ships, which are limited in number, tonnage, and weaponry, from the Black Sea to the Sea of Marmara.
 The canal project would involve building a 45 km artificial waterway through Thrace to connect the Sea of Marmara with the Black Sea.
 That route would run nearly parallel to the Bosporus, but ships transiting it would arguably not be subject to the terms of the Montreux Convention.
 Currently, the Dardanelles is heavily congested with shipping and there are long waits to pass through the Bosporus.
-The Kanal project's stated purposes are to speed up shipping and boost revenue by providing an alternate maritime route.
+The Canal project's stated purposes are to speed up shipping and boost revenue by providing an alternate maritime route.

-In January 2018, the Turkish Prime Minister and a former Transport Minister, Binali Yıldırım, announced that the Kanal would not be subject to the terms of the Montreux Convention.
+In January 2018, the Turkish Prime Minister and a former Transport Minister, Binali Yıldırım, announced that the Canal would not be subject to the terms of the Montreux Convention.
 That announcement was received negatively by the Russian media and government, and many have disputed the Turkish government's interpretation of the convention.